mlflow/mlflow/docs/source/model-registry.rst

 Model Version
     Each registered model can have one or many versions.
 When a new model is added to the Model Registry, it is added as version 1.
 Each new model registered to the same model name increments the version number.

+.. _using-registered-model-aliases:

 Model Alias
     Model aliases allow you to assign a mutable, named reference to a particular version of a registered model.
 By assigning an alias to a specific model version, you can use the alias to refer that model version via a model URI or the model registry API.
 For example, you can create an alias named ``champion`` that points to version 1 of a model named ``MyModel``.
 You can then refer to version 1 of ``MyModel`` by using the URI ``models:/MyModel@champion``.

+    Aliases are especially useful for deploying models.
+For example, you could assign a ``champion`` alias to the model version intended for production traffic and target this alias in production workloads.
+You can then update the model serving production traffic by reassigning the ``champion`` alias to a different model version.

 Tags
-    Tags are key-value pairs that you associate with registered models and model versions.
-You can use tags to label and categorize models in the Model Registry by function or status.
+    Tags are key-value pairs that you associate with registered models and model versions, allowing you to label and categorize them by function or status.
+For example, you could apply a tag with key ``"task"`` and value ``"question-answering"`` (displayed in the UI as ``task:question-answering``) to registered models intended for question answering tasks.
+At the model version level, you could tag versions undergoing pre-deployment validation with ``validation_status:pending`` and those cleared for deployment with ``validation_status:approved``.

 Annotations and Descriptions
     You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.